KennethanCeyer/pg-calendar/README.md

 ### Overview

-See our supported features.
+See our features which we are supported.

 - Responsive and mobile friendly display.
-- Multiple range datepicker.
+- Multiple range datepicker support.
-- The toogle controll each of date buttons.
+- The toogle controll each of date buttons are supported.
 - Multiple languages are supported, (en, ko, fr, ch, de, jp).
+- Theme system supports (light, dark).

 ----